grafana/grafana/docs/sources/datasources/tempo/_index.md

 | **User**       | Sets the user name for basic authentication.                             |
 | **Password**   | Sets the password for basic authentication.                              |

-You can also configure settings specific to the Tempo data source:
+You can also configure settings specific to the Tempo data source.
+These options are described in the sections below.

 ### Trace to logs